 - Address the problem of scalability by verifying large examples.

 - Develop a testing approach that realises an adequate conformance relation between the formal model and the Siemens ERTMS components.

 - Deploy the developed technology within Siemens, Chippenham.

 For this programme it is helpful that EPSRC CASE studentships include longer periods of time during which the PhD candidate will work within Siemens.
 This will ease the necessary technical discussion, e.g., on the interfaces of the Siemens components, on finding an adequate notion of conformance, and especially on deployment.

 Time permitting, the last phase of the project could be on scoping how to extend this work to ERTMS level 3.

 Candidates should hold a first, upper second class honours or a master’s degree (with Merit), in Computer Science or equivalent.

 A solid background in Formal Methods will be required; knowledge in a language Maude or UPPAAL and/or testing would be welcome.

 Due to funding restrictions, this studentship is open to UK/EU candidates only.

-The studentship covers the full cost of UK/EU tuition fees, plus an annual stipend of £14,553.
+This three-year scholarship covers the full cost of UK/EU tuition fees, plus an annual stipend of £14,553.